mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

     transformed_image = transformed_image[0, :, :, 0]
 ```

 So what did that code do?
 In the first `with` statement, I initialized the input and kernel tensors (with values as floats) and the convolution.
-In the second `with` statement, I executed the tensorflow `graph` and evaluated the convolution. `Conv2d` also needs parameters `strides` and `padding`. `strides = [1, 1, 1, 1]` results in a convolution on every pixel and `padding = 'SAME'` is the standard zero padding that results in an output array the same shape as the input array.
+In the second `with` statement, I executed the tensorflow `graph` and evaluated the convolution. `Conv2d` also needs parameters `strides` and `padding`. `strides = [1, 1, 1, 1]` results in a convolution on every pixel and `padding = 'SAME'` is the standard zero padding that results in an output array with the same shape as the input array.

 Our new output array should be the same as our hand-calculated output array `lion_transf_blur_box`.
-I'll test whether they are equal to 4 decimal place using `np.testing.assert_array_almost_equal`.
+I'll test whether they are equal to 4 decimal places using `np.testing.assert_array_almost_equal`.
 If they aren't equal, this will throw an error.

 ```python